-This phenomenon is not limited to one particular country or region, with almost all countries around the world reporting a rise in online scams.
+This phenomenon is not limited to one particular country or region, with almost all countries around the world having reported a rise in online scams.

-And, as the world returned to normality in 2022, iGamingCapital.mt takes a look at six basic points helping users to identify legitimate online casinos, saving you time and money by avoiding some widely accepted red flags
+And, as 2023 looks to be another bumpy year for the economy, iGamingCapital.mt takes a look at six basic points helping users to identify legitimate online casinos, saving you time and money by avoiding some widely accepted red flags

 For online casino sites that deal with real money, new users are typically required to go through a two-phase registration process.
 Firstly, users are normally asked to register with the casino itself, at which point players are often required to provide personal details, such as their full name, email address, username, home address and phone number.

 The second part of this two-step process generally involves depositing cash into an account for gameplay.
 Here, some casinos will ask for additional documents to verify a new player’s identity, as part of their KYC and due diligence checks.
 This part of the process tends to be carried out from an online casino’s encrypted platform to ensure safety.

 One important element to keep in mind is that reputable and safe casinos usually ask for this information once and it is saved in their systems.